zephyrproject-rtos/zephyr/doc/connectivity/bluetooth/autopts/autopts-linux.rst

    :width: 650
    :align: center

-One or more of the fallowing steps should help:
+One or more of the following steps should help:

 - Close all PTS Windows.